Justin01Wu/others/aws/aws.md

 - EBS volumes are created in a specific Availability Zone, and can then be attached to any instances in that same Availability Zone.
 - Amazon EBS volumes are designed to be highly available and reliable.
   At no additional charge to you, Amazon EBS volume data is replicated across multiple servers in an Availability Zone to prevent the loss of data from the failure of any single component.
+- If a user has launched an EBS backed instance, the user will be charged for the EBS volume even though the instance is in a stopped state.
+  The instance will be charged for the EC2 hourly cost only when it is running.
+- The EBS snapshots are a point in time backup of the EBS volume.
+It is an incremental snapshot, is always specific to the region and never specific to a single AZ
+- When creating an EBS the user cannot specify the subnet or VPC.
+However, the user must create the EBS in the same AZ as the instance so that it can attach the EBS volume to the running instance.

 ### Reserved Instance
 A Reserved Instance on AWS is a billing concept and does not apply to a specific Amazon EC2 instance.